Mahatir-Ahmed-Tusher/Onneshon/README.md

-# অন্বেষা (Onnesha) - Bengali Search Engine
+# অন্বেষণ (Onneshon) - Bengali Search Engine

-**অন্বেষা** is a modern Bengali search engine web application that empowers users with fast, intuitive, and bilingual search capabilities.
+**অন্বেষণ** is a modern Bengali search engine web application that empowers users with fast, intuitive, and bilingual search capabilities.
 Built for the future of Bengali-language information access, অন্বেষা blends technology and typography to deliver an elegant and responsive user experience.

 ## 🚀 Tech Stack